The Blessing (song): Commercial performance

 On the Hot Christian Songs chart dated April 4, 2020, the song debuted at No. 3, while also peaking at No. 4 on the US Digital Song Sales chart.
 The song had sold 12,000 downloads and garnered 1.3 million streams in its first week, and thus becoming Kari Jobe's and Elevation Worship's fourth top ten hit on Hot Christian Songs and Cody Carnes first top ten on the chart, as well as the highest debut for all three acts.
 The song is also the highest-charting faith-based song on Digital Song Sales chart in four years since Jordan Smith's rendition of "Great Is Thy Faithfulness" peaked at No. 3 in December 2015.

 Music videos

 On March 6, 2020, Elevation Worship released the live music video of "The Blessing" featuring Kari Jobe and Cody Carnes recorded at Elevation Church's Ballantyne campus on its YouTube channel.
 Cody Carnes released a "Live from Home" performance video featuring Kari Jobe to YouTube on March 19, 2020.
 On March 31, 2020, a "Living Room Session" performance video of the song was uploaded by Elevation Worship to YouTube.
 Kari Jobe published the lyric video of the song on YouTube on April 8, 2020.

+Additionally, many worship leaders and churches throughout the world released cover versions in their native languages.
+A compilation cover video was released to Youtube on November 24, 2021 featuring 12,000 worshipers singing in 257 different languages.